-Use the Disk Space Usage report to view disk space information across your environment.
+Use the Disk Space Usage report to view disk space information, you can filter the information by selecting one or more disks of your environment.

 Disk Space History

 Use the Disk Space History report to view disk activity history across your environment.